 The University of Glasgow is in the world's top 100 universities and the UK's top 10.
 They have been welcoming world-changers since 1451 and have dedicated themselves to inspiring great minds, from the pioneer of television, John Logie Baird, to Scotland’s current First Minister, Nicola Sturgeon.
 Today they continue that tradition with more than 18,000 undergraduate students and 7,000 postgraduate students from across the globe each year.
 Amongst their facilities, they offer two students unions, a library open 361 days each year, newly refurbished and extended sports facilities, and a wide range of IT facilities and services.

 Chevening and the University of Glasgow

-Glasgow says: 'We are delighted to welcome Chevening Scholars amongst our international students, and look forward both to the social, cultural and academic diversity the scholars will bring, and to building on the Chevening Partnership to develop new and exciting opportunities for further collaboration.'
+Glasgow says: 'We are delighted to welcome Chevening Scholars amongst our international students, and look forward to the social, cultural, and academic diversity the scholars will bring, as well as building on the Chevening Partnership to develop new and exciting opportunities for further collaboration.'

 Who do the University of Glasgow support?

 The University of Glasgow welcomes applications from all Chevening-eligible countries in any subject.

 This year, the University of Glasgow is also generously co-funding a number of awards available to applicants who wish to study one of the programmes offered by Glasgow’s College of Arts, College of Medical, Veterinary and Life Sciences, College of Science and Engineering or College of Social Science.

 All applicants who wish to be considered for an award at Glasgow are encouraged to select the university as their first preference in their Chevening application.